kry23/js-group-exercise-2/readme.md

 Make a function that calculates the sum of each array of odd and even numbers, compares them and returns the array that has a greater sum.

-Move this functionality in the class Data, to a static function "getOdd", "getEven" and "getBiggestSumArray".
+Move this functionality in the class Data, to static functions "getOdd", "getEven" and "getBiggestSumArray".